-Maxtor has agreed to assume responsibility for obligations related to Quantum and HDD, including obligations associated with taxes, real estate, computer equipment, software, litigation, and human resources.
-If Maxtor fails to perform under these obligations, Quantum may have contingent liability and incur costs that have a material adverse effect on its business, financial condition and operating results.
+Maxtor has agreed to assume responsibility for certain obligations related to Quantum and HDD, including obligations associated with taxes, real estate, computer equipment, software, litigation, and human resources, including employee retention and termination.
+If Maxtor fails to perform under these obligations, or if disputes regarding reimbursable amounts arise and cannot be resolved, Quantum may have contingent liability and incur costs that have a material adverse effect on its business, financial condition and operating results.